MDShaafi/skrctf-writeup/reverse-engineering/The Kolona Virus v2/readMe.md

 First, to begin, I downloaded the zip file ([The_Kolona_Virus_2](The_Kolona_Virus_2.zip)).
 Once downloaded and unzipped the zip file I got 5 files: `flag.kolona`, `MT568643`, `spread_kolona.pyc`, `evolved_virus` and `original_virus`.

-You'll get 2 hints both of them are useless.
-First thing I did I noticed the .pyc and decided might as well decompile it.
+You'll get 2 hints both of them are useless so ignore them.
+First thing I did I noticed there was a .pyc and decided might as well decompile it using my favourite decompiler pycdc.

 ![emoji](image.png)